davidgiga1993/mixing-station-docs/docs/ui-controls.md

 Drag the fader knob to change the value.
 If **fine mode** is enabled you can start dragging the fader from any position and the movements will be more precise.

-Additionally you can tap the red area to nudge the fader by 0.25db increments.
+Additionally, you can tap the areas highlighted in red above to nudge the fader by 0.25db increments.

 - GEQ: **Double tap** to reset the value

 ## Sliders
-The behavior of the sliders can be configured in the [app settings](settings/user_session.md).
+The behaviour of the sliders can be configured in the [app settings](settings/user_session.md).
-Default behavior:
+Default behaviour:

 - **Double tap** to reset the value to the default
 - **Drag** to change the value

 Sliders are used in some FX views and in the knob popup described above.
 The white line indicates the default value for this parameter.

 ![Slider popup](img/slider-popup.png)

 ## Text input
 ![Input button](img/text-input.png)

 Dark buttons indicate a text input.
 Some fields may allow multiline text input.
-On iOS you can use the `$` character to indicate a line break.
+In iOS you can use the `$` character to indicate a line break.

 ## Channel buttons

-The behavior of these button can be configured in the [app settings](settings/user_session.md).
+The behaviour of these button can be configured in [app settings](settings/user_session.md).
-Default behavior:
+Default behaviour is as follows:

 - **Tap** Open channel details
 - **Press and hold** Open scribble strip